parnamondal/Google_Hashcode_21/README.md

 ### My Team's Story :
-I participated this year 2021 along with 2 of my friends , we also practiced well the previous year question papers . \n The whole journey was quite productive and full of new learnings .
+I participated this year 2021 along with 2 of my friends , we also practiced well the previous year question papers .
+The whole journey was quite productive and full of new learnings .

 We were able to acheive a World Rank of 5246 with our Rank in India being 1692 .

 ### Here are some of snapshots of our submissions :